Pleistocene human diet: Hominin diet before the Paleolithic

 Generally speaking, inferring feeding adaptations in fossil hominins is not a simple task, and hence diet reconstructions have relied on diverse techniques (e.g. microwear, stable isotopes, functional morphology, etc.) that have provided different or even contradictory results.
 The direct predecessors to genus Homo, Australopithecus are thought to have broadly been frugivores or herbivores.
 The dental and jaw morphology of Australopithecus afarensis have often been assumed to indicate a diet of harder brittle foods, however tooth wear analysis from some specimen reflect a diet of tough grasses and leaves.
 This is corroborated by stable carbon isotopic evidence indicating the consumption of plants found along riversides and under tree cover.
-A recent study that analysed several hominin taxa has shown that they were probably no hard-food specialists, most likely relying on a softer diet.
+A recent study that analysed several hominin taxa has shown that they were probably not hard-food specialists, most likely relying on a softer diet.

 Homo naledi, Homo habilis, Homo floresiensis and Homo erectus

 Homo naledi

 Almost half of H. naledi teeth have one or more chips on the enamel surface, caused by teeth coming into contact with hard foods or environmental grit during life.
 These antemortem enamel fractures are predominantly small and on the surfaces between molars, suggesting either a small hard dietary item was commonly consumed, or, more likely, environmental grit was incorporated into their diet when eating foods such as tubers.
 Two other studies support the suggestion that H. naledi consumed large quantities of small hard objects, most likely in the form of dust or grit.
 Crown shape supports this finding, with taller crowned and more wear resistant molars, potentially evolving to protect against abrasive particles.
 Microwear on the molars of H. naledi also suggests they regularly consumed hard and abrasive items.
 Overall, it is likely H. naledi differed substantial from other African fossil hominins in terms of diet, behaviour, or masticatory processing.